 'Perinet' is the French name for the railway station at the town of Andasibe and for the Analamazaotra Special Reserve.
 It forms part of Andasibe-Mantadia National Park.
 With its well-maintained, broad and gentle trails, 'Perinet's' location only 145km east of the capital, Antananarivo, makes this the most visited protected rainforest site in Madagascar.
 Primary rainforest can be seen in nearby Mantadia National Park, where slopes are steeper and trails can be narrower than in 'Perinet'/Andasibe.
-Across the road from the Special Reserve is a rainforest concession managed by the inspiring initiative Association Mitsinjo, the only place where visitors can experience the eastern rainforests at night.
+Across the road from the national park is a rainforest concession managed by the inspiring initiative Association Mitsinjo, where visitors can experience the central-eastern rainforest at night.

 Analamazaotra (Périnet) is a 810-hectare fragment of mid-altitude (900 - 1250m) rainforest.
 Mantadia is a further 37km north by dirt road and Vohimana is a short drive past Maromizaha rainforest.
 Madagascar's rainforests are among the densest in the world but with a lower canopy than those elsewhere.